To view each portion of the booklet click on the Chapter desired.

 About the Author

-Joseph Pinson, MA, MT-BC, is a Clinical Assistant Professor at Texas Woman’s University
+Joseph Pinson, MA, MT-BC, is retired from Texas Woman's University, where he served as

-in Denton.
-He formed his first special needs handbell choir in 1978, when he was director of
+Assistant Clinical Professor.
+He formed his first special needs handbell choir in 1978, when he

-music at Denton State School, a residential facility for persons with developmental disabilities.
+was director of music at Denton State School, a residential facility for persons with

-He presently directs the Denton Bell Band, a choir composed of adults with developmental
+devel-opmental disabilities.
+He presently directs the Denton Bell Band, a choir composed of

-disabilities who reside in the community, the Denton Senior Center Chime Choir, and the
+adults with developmental disabilities who reside in the community, and the Denton Senior

-Mr. Pinson is a former member of the board of directors of the American Guild of English
+Mr. Pinson is a former member of the board of directors of Handbell Musicians of America, and

 Preface

-mentioned has devoted many hours developing methods and techniques that have proven
+has devoted many hours developing methods and techniques that have proven successful with

-successful with special choirs.
-It is important to note that every method mentioned will not work
+special choirs.
+It is important to note that every method mentioned will not work with every

-with every choir.
-A person who wants to develop a special needs choir should be prepared to
+choir.
+A person who wants to develop a special needs choir should be prepared to try different

-try different methods, individually and in combination, in order to determine that which works
+methods, individually and in combination, in order to determine that which works best with the

-are distinctly different in terms of sound and capabilities, but the methods described herein may
+distinctly different in terms of sound and capabilities, but the methods described here may be